yamcs/yamcs/docs/server-manual/links/yamcs-cascading.rst

   **Required.** The instance of Yamcs on the upstream server.

 verifyTls (boolean)
     If the connection is over TLS (when ``yamcsUrl`` starts with https), this option can enable/disable the verification of the server certificate against local accepted CA list.
-Default: true
+Default: ``true``

 upstreamProcessor (string)
   The processor to connect to on the upstream Yamcs server.
-Default: realtime
+Default: ``realtime``

 tm (boolean)
   Subscribe telemetry containers (packets).
 The list of containers (packets) has to be specified using the containers option.
-Default: true
+Default: ``true``

 containers (list of strings)
   **Required if tm is true.** The list of containers(packets) to subscribe to.
 The list has to contain fully qualified names of containers.

   At this moment both the local (downstream) MDB and the upstream MDB have to contain definitions for the containers specified in this list.

   However, the local MDB can contain a more refined version.

   For example the upstream MDB may define the container with just the header or a few parameters whereas the local MDB may define it in full and additionally other derived containers.

 tmRealtimeStream (string)
   Stream to which the TM packets will be sent.
-Default: "tm_realtime".
+Default: ``tm_realtime``.

 tmArchive (boolean)
   Enables TM archival.
-Default: true.
+Default: ``true``.

 tmArchiveStream (string)
   Stream to which the TM packets will be archived.
-Default: "tm_dump".
+Default: ``tm_dump``.

 gapFillingInterval (integer)
   Number of seconds between each archive gap filling attempt.
-Default: 300.
+Default: ``300``.

 pp (boolean)
   Subscribe parameters (pp stands for "processed parameters").
 The list of parameters has to be specified using the parameters option.
-Default: true
+Default: ``true``

 parameters (list of strings)
   **Required if pp is true.** The list of parameters has to subscribe to.
 The list should contain fully qualified name of parameters which